Inxton/documentation/apis/Inxton.vortex.compiler.console/README.md

 ### Arrays

-Compiler supports (uni-dimensional and multidimensional) arrays of which size is given by *numerical literal* and is zero-based ([0..10]).
+Compiler supports (uni-dimensional and multidimensional) arrays of which size is given by a *numerical literal* or a *constant* and is zero-based ([0..10] or [0..cMaxArraySize]).
 Arrays must be zero-based in order to maintain consistency with the C# code.
 Jagged arrays are not supported at this time.

 ### Unknown types